 - Real-call scoring only works with Nooks' own dialer; you cannot import calls from Gong or other recorders.
 Bot customization and scorecards are basic.

-vs Prepse Nooks is a dialer with a cold-call roleplay add-on.
+Nooks is a dialer with a cold-call roleplay add-on.
 Prepse is a full readiness system across the funnel, and it builds buyers from your calls in Gong, Fathom, or Fireflies, not just its own dialer.

 PitchMonster